Multi-Carrier Modulation: An Evolution from Time-Frequency Domain to Delay-Doppler Domain: Conclusions and Future Research

 \item {Circuit impairments including CFO, DC offset, IQ imbalance, phase noise, etc., constitute a critical issue in practical transceiver designs \cite{rfme}.
 Due to its orthogonality with respect to the fine JTFR, the ODDM performance erosion under realistic circuit impairments requires further investigation.
 Also, pilot or signal designs conceived for compensating these impairments in OFDM systems\cite{ofdm_cfo_dc,ofdm_cfo_iq_blind,ofdm_cfo_iq} may be also extended to ODDM systems. }

 \item Similar to conventional OFDM waveform and its relatives, ODDM can also have diverse beneficial variants.
 For example, ODDM may be further evolved to DFT-S-ODDM, as a bridge between SC transmission and DDMC transmission.
-Like OFDM-IM\cite{ofdm-im} and MC-CDMA\cite{nathan_ieice_2002,yang_commag_2003}, ODDM can also be combined with index modulation or conventional CDMA technologies achieving good bandwidth-/power-/energy-efficiencies.
+Like OFDM-IM\cite{ofdm-im} and MC-CDMA\cite{nathan_ieice_2002,yang_commag_2003}, ODDM can also be combined with error control coding using modern channel codes (like LDPC, Turbo and polar codes), index modulation or conventional CDMA technologies for achieving good bandwidth-/power-/energy-efficiencies.

 \item For ODDM to be applicable to practical systems, its transmitter and receiver must be flexibly scalable both in terms of antennas and users. {The implementation architecture of MIMO-ODDM systems, as well as the associated resource allocation strategies for both multi-user systems and multi-cell systems, are relevant future directions.}